chetmurthy/sandbox-public/camlp5/ann1.md

 Perhaps, I'm not even merely arguing that you should use `pa_ppx` and author new macro-extensions on it.
 But I *am* arguing that the features of

-1. quotations, with antiquotations in as many places as possible
+1. quotations, with antiquotations in as many places as possible, and hence, *in places where Ocaml identifiers are not permitted*.

 2. facilities like "extensible functions", with syntax support for them

-3. a new AST type, that is suitable for macro-preprocessing, but isn't merely "s-expression" (after all, there's a reason we all use strongly-typed languages)
+3. a new AST type, that is suitable for macro-preprocessing, but isn't merely "s-expressions" (after all, there's a reason we all use strongly-typed languages)

 3. an extensible parser for the Ocaml language, usable in PPX